life-itself/community/vault/tao/ops.md

 Furthermore, we have to pay our corporation tax bill by 1st OCtober each year, 9 months and one day after the end of the accounting period, and we have to file our corporation tax return by 31st December every year for the previous accounting period.
 The tax return is our account of how much corporation tax we owe, and must be filed no later than 365 days after the end of the accounting period.

-## Operations
+## Processes

-The operations and finance functions are closely connected.
 In addition to the tasks above, ops handles:

 - Signing and filing contracts from [contractors](https://docs.google.com/document/d/1rSLj081NKkWPkR0Ys3ZVTy0tkFEr3pcJ-W86ajhchbg/edit#heading=h.6u8mx8e95k1s) and [clients](https://docs.google.com/document/d/1rSLj081NKkWPkR0Ys3ZVTy0tkFEr3pcJ-W86ajhchbg/edit#heading=h.4gylhjtzszfw)
 - Managing projects (on time and [on budget](https://docs.google.com/document/d/1rSLj081NKkWPkR0Ys3ZVTy0tkFEr3pcJ-W86ajhchbg/edit#heading=h.eizj3jbuimiy)) and [planning sprints](https://docs.google.com/document/d/1RDVx_TbkIhBP6G1ZSkeU3r1ZQHbGJMg27xxl7pzpGQY/edit#heading=h.27nqov9f5wht)